There are currently no upcoming events scheduled.

 Climate change calls for urgency—and as we saw with the global pandemic last year, big, rapid shifts really are possible.
 What could we do within just the next decade to make the Hudson Valley more resilient?

 We’re asking local environmental leaders and activists what they envision in their areas over the next decade, and just as importantly, how we get there.
-From freezing produce from local farms for food pantries to ensuring that wildlife have sufficient habitat to prevent future pandemics, we’re inspired by their ideas, and ready to talk about them in-depth.
+From freezing produce from local farms for food pantries to ensuring that wildlife have sufficient habitat to prevent future pandemics, we’re inspired by their ideas.

 - Barbara Han, disease ecologist, Cary Institute for Ecosystem Studies